-In 2004, the Fringe Festival was kicked-off to a standing-room-only audience late Thursday night during SETC’s 55th Convention.
+In 2004, the Fringe Festival was kicked-off to a standing-room-only audience late Thursday night during the 55th annual SETC Convention.
 Performances for the following two days showcased a wide variety of work from SETC members.
 From one-person shows and experimental theatre to theatre for youth productions and state festival runner-up performances, audiences continued to come and enjoy theatre.
 The festival has become a convention favorite.

 Who Selects Productions?

-SETC Vice President of Services, Pat Gagliano, leads the selection process for performances to produce a program that is varied in type, origin, intention, audience and geography.
+SETC Vice President of Services and SETC Fringe Festival Chair Dawn Larsen lead the selection process for performances to produce a program that is varied in type, origin, intention, audience and geography.

 Important Details for Fringe Festival Participants

 - Appropriate rights and royalty information must be obtained and provided for all work performed in the Fringe Festival

 - The amount of time allocated for each Fringe Festival production is 75 minutes, with up to 30 minutes for set-up and strike.
 Rehearsal time is not scheduled.

 - All participants must be members of SETC and must pre-register for the SETC Convention by the early-bird deadline.